Buying a Bicycle in Japan

 Dahon Route 20

-I’ve been riding around Tokyo all week on it and so far have no complaints – it’s sturdy, comfortable and easy to manoeuvre around traffic/pedestrians.
+I’ve been riding around Tokyo all week on it and so far have no complaints – it’s sturdy, comfortable, and easy to maneuver around traffic/pedestrians.
 Gear changes are effortless with the Shimano 6-speed thumb shifter.

 Dahon Route 20